 Larceny is what most people think of as common theft - the taking of someone else's property without the use of force.
 The Model Penal Code and the laws of several states place larceny and certain other property crimes under the general category of theft.
 However, there are some states that retain the traditional common-law distinctions in which larceny is its own crime, separate from other property crimes like embezzlement or robbery.

-Larceny Definition: Elements of the Crime
+Definition of Larceny: Elements of the Crime

 The following elements must be proven in order to obtain a conviction for larceny:

-- The unlawful taking and carrying away;
+- The unlawful taking and carrying away

-- Without the consent of the owner; and
+- Without the consent of the owner and

 - With the intent to permanently deprive the owner of the property.

 The first stage of a crime that comes under a larceny definition involves the unlawful taking of another's property.
-So the removal or appropriation of property for a lawful purpose is not larceny, such as when a bank repossesses a car for non-payment.
+So, the removal or appropriation of property for a lawful purpose is not larceny, such as when a bank repossesses a car for non-payment.

 Someone Else's Property

 For larceny to apply, the property in question must belong to someone else.
 If it belongs to the person taking it, then larceny would not apply.
 This is true even if one's property was in the possession of another at the time it was taken.
-For example, a larceny defined crime does not occur when someone takes back a lawnmower lent to a neighbor who failed to return it.
+For example, a larceny-defined crime does not occur when someone takes back a lawnmower lent to a neighbor who failed to return it.
 In these situations, the only thing that matters is whether the person in control of the property had a better legal claim to the property than the person who took it.

 Without the Owner's Consent

 Even if someone intends to steal a piece of property, no larceny occurs if the owner consents to the transfer of ownership of the property.
-However, it would be a crime if the owner transferred the property due to another person's deceit or fraud, although these situations are covered by other property crimes.
+However, it would be a crime if the owner transferred the property due to another person's deceit or fraud, although these situations are described by other property crimes.